-Peter Price, Professor Media Theory and Music at The European Graduate School / EGS.
+Peter Price, Fellow at The European Graduate School / EGS.

 Born in New Haven, Connecticut, into a family of musicians and political activists, Peter Price was exposed to a great variety of music as a child, listening to his mother practice Bach, Bartok, and Prokoviev on the piano every day and often staying up late to listen to the newest Pink Floyd, Jimi Hendrix, or Led Zepplin album releases.
 Literally a child of the sixties, his earliest formative years were spent in a commune in Minnesota.
 His parents’ concern for social justice, and his own engagement with Henry David Thoreau as an adolescent, left him with a life-long anarchist sensibility.
 Peter Price’s own activism centered around the revolutionary struggles in Central America in the 1980s, leading him to spend time in Nicaragua in 1986 and 1987 in support of the Sandinista mobilization against the CIA-organized counter-insurgency.
 Price was present in Revolution Square in Managua for the signing of the Nicaraguan constitution in January 1987.